HikmetCTK/Spending_Manager_Assistant/README.md

 # Spend_Manager_Assistant 🎉
- **-Best way to manage your spending habits is to know what you buy.**
+ **❗Best way to manage your spending habits is to know what you buy.**

 # About the project🎯